-General Reserve Fund Project Description Program Cost 2014 2015 Electronic Surveillance/Detection System This project includes a Design-Build-Maintain (DBM) contract for the design, construction, system integration, and maintenance services for an Electronic Surveillance / Detection System to be installed covering eighteen of the Commission's main river bridges, approach structures, roadways, toll plazas, and facilities.
-Also included under this project line is the upgrade of the Commission's radio communications system as a separate contract.
-The consulting firm of Jacobs, Edwards and Kelcey is under contract as Program Manager to develop and oversee the DBM contract through the end of the infrastructure & equipment installation.
-The Electronic Surveillance / Detection System went operational in 2009 with maintenance services extending into 2012.
-A&I completed in 2009. \$21,256,000 \$71,000 \$0 Capitalized Engineering Department Labor This Commission initiative tracks the in-house engineering department's efforts on all capital projects.
-The total programmed amount is shown as well as the expected expenditures in the next two years. \$18,360,000 \$920,000 \$952,000 Capitalized Capital Prgm Mgmt Consultant Expenditures This project includes Contract No. C-502A Capital Program Management Consultant (CPMC) Services into 2013.
-Additional costs are programmed for continued CPMC expenditures to be procured under additional "CPMC" contracts as needed throughout the rest of the 10-year Rolling Capital Improvement Program. \$20,903,000 \$660,000 \$683,000 Traffic Count Program Upgrade The work includes the replacement of the existing Traffic Count System with a new system to count traffic at all vehicular Toll Supported Bridges and the free direction of all Toll Bridges.
+General Reserve Fund Project Description Program Cost 2015 2016 2015-2016 Total Customer Service Center / Violations Processing Center This project includes the design, build, maintenance and operation of the E ZPass Customer Service Center / Violation Processing Center.
+Included in this project is the preparation and testing of the software/back office to convert existing Electronic Toll Collection (ETC) CSC/VPC from the current vendor to a vendor selected through a best value procurement. \$1,091,651 \$109,165 \$0 \$109,165 Capitalized Engineering Department Labor This Commission initiative tracks the in-house engineering department's efforts on all capital projects.
+The total programmed amount is shown as well as the expected expenditures in the next two years. \$16,914,004 \$853,000 \$881,016 \$1,734,016 Capitalized Capital Prgm Mgmt Consultant Expenditures This project includes Contract No. C-502A Capital Program Management Consultant (CPMC) Services into 2015.
+Additional costs are programmed for continued CPMC expenditures to be procured under additional "CPMC" contracts as needed throughout the rest of the 10-year Rolling Capital Improvement Program. \$20,875,036 \$660,000 \$619,706 \$1,279,706 Traffic Count Program Upgrade Replacement of the existing Traffic Count System with a new system to count traffic at all vehicular Toll Supported Bridges and the free direction of all Toll Bridges.
 The installation of a new traffic count program to manage the traffic data includes the replacement of the traffic counters, modems and software.
-The estimate is based on a C-538A 3 Draft Study Report at \$8000 per site (18 sites) plus three (3) spare units (1 per district).
-The new system may provide increased functionality such as vehicle length data and speed data. \$494,000 - \$423,000 \$0
+The new system may provide increased functionality such as vehicle length data and speed data. \$515,122 \$424,129 \$0 \$424,129 Intelligent Transportation Systems (ITS) Improvement Study This work will include conducting a study to evaluate ITS needs, inter- agency coordination with NJDOT, PennDOT, & DVRPC /NJTPA, opportunities and system components to be used at the DWG E-P I-78 T- \$106,724 \$52,500 \$54,224 \$106,724 opportunities and system components to be used at the DWG, E-P, I-78, T-M & I-95 Bridges.